egrace479/NFL-BDB-2022/README.md

 ## Feature Engineering:

+  - Endzone y-position:
+    - y-coordinate of the ball as it crosses the endzone.
+  - Expected Endzone y-position:
-  - Endzone y-position: y-coordinate of the ball as it crosses the endzone.
+    - Expected y-coordinate of the ball as it crosses the endzone.
-  - Expected Endzone y-position: Expected y-coordinate of the ball as it crosses the endzone.
-This is calculated as a straight line from the position when kicked and the position two frames later (.2 seconds later).
+    - Calculated as a straight line from the position when kicked and the position two frames later (.2 seconds later).
-    - Used to calculate the endzone y-error.
+    - Used to calculate the endzone y-error, represented in clustering by endzone y-error.
-  - Endzone y Error: Difference between the expected endzone y-postition and the actual enzone y-position.
+  - Endzone y Error:
+    - Difference between the expected endzone y-position and the actual enzone y-position.
+  - Off-Center:
-  - Off-Center: The distance from the center of the field goal (along the y-axis) of the football as it crosses the endzone.
+    - The distance from the center of the field goal (along the y-axis) of the football as it crosses the endzone.
+  - Kicker Core-Distance:
+    - Quantifies the pressure applied by the defense on the kicker.
-  - Kicker Core-Distance: How far the kicker has to look to see the closest k number of players at the time of the kick.
+    - How far the kicker has to look to see the closest k number of players at the time of the kick.
 For instance, in the image below, kicker core-distance k=3 would be the distance from the football to the player in the middle.
     - Note: There may be multiple kicker_core_dist columns depending on how many core-distances are calculated.
 <img width="330" alt="KickerCoreDist" src="https://user-images.githubusercontent.com/38985481/144290758-7614f600-deb5-40c2-bfd8-f4cafccee145.png">